 Pope John Paul II decided that Kolbe should be recognised as a martyr because the systematic hatred of the Nazi regime was inherently an act of hatred against religious faith, meaning Kolbe’s death equated to martyrdom.
-At his canonisation, Pope John Paul II said:
+At his canonisation, in 1982 Pope John Paul II said:

 “Maximilian did not die but gave his life … for his brother.”

 Maximilian Kolbe: Saint of Auschwitz at Amazon

 Famous saints – Famous saints from the main religious traditions of Christianity, Hinduism, Islam, Judaism and Buddhism.
 Includes St Francis of Assisi, Mirabai and Guru Nanak.